blyatcolor-sudo/SkidMenu/README.md

 ## About the creator

-Active on Discord as snowhaxx, and sometimes around on discord.gg/antidater.
-That server isn't owned by me and I don't personally know the people there, I'm just sometimes active on it.
+Active on Discord as snowhaxx.
 SkidMenu currently has no official Discord server.